 While it is sad to see free PSN multiplayer go the way of the dodo, Sony has done a lot to sweeten the Plus deal.
 We think it's an essential part of the PS4 experience, and totally worth the price.
 At the very least, use the free trial that comes with your system and grab Resogun and Contrast before they disappear.

-Of all the functionality the PS4 gained in the past year, PlayStation Now is our favorite.
+Of all the functionality the PS4 gained in the past year, PlayStation Now is our favourite.
 PS Now is essentially a digital rental service that allows you to rent games for limited periods.

 Instead of downloading a copy of the game that will take up space on your hard drive and time to download, you'll actually stream the game from Sony's servers.
 It takes about 25-30 seconds to get a game going, but once you do it's relatively smooth sailing.

-It's a feature currently only available in the US, but a UK version is thought to be on the cards for 2015.
-And in just the four months PlayStation Now has been in open beta in the US, we've seen Sony add over a hundred new titles to the service including a number of AAA titles from the PS3's back-catalog.
+It's a feature only available in the US, but a UK version is currently in closed beta and set to launch later this year.
+Sony has added over a hundred new titles to the service including a number of AAA titles from the PS3's back-catalog.

 The only major problems the service faces at this junction are the fact that pricing starts at a ridiculous $3.99 to rent a game for two hours and can skyrocket up to $29.99 to rent a game for 90 days, and the overall experience is entirely dependant on your connection speed.

 In the UK that's translated to £4.99 for two days' rental or £9.99 for a full month.
 With Xbox One's new Backwards Compatibility function offering access to your old 360 games for free PlayStation Now is looking mighty pricey.